 5. Citrus fruits

-Every major citrus fruit, be it a lemon, lime, or an orange, is available in a seedless variety.
-Most species of the citrus fruit do not start-out seedless.
-They have been carefully selected by breeders for the lower number of seeds.
-Through the efforts of only breeding trees with few seeds, the end-result features a seedless variety.
+Every major citrus fruit, be it a lemon, lime, or orange, is available in a seedless variety.
+Most species of citrus fruit do not start-out seedless.
+Breeders have carefully selected them for the lower number of seeds.
+Through the efforts of only breeding trees with few seeds, the result features a seedless variety.

-When the achieved variety is fully grown, the future genetic variation is controlled.
+The future genetic variation is controlled when the achieved variety is fully grown.
 The successive genetic variation is limited to grafting the seedless citrus branches onto existing trees.
 Seedless citrus fruits produced by the grafted branches are genetically identical to the parent plant.

 Which Fruit Has No Outer Cover?

 For you to enjoy your favorite fruit, say a banana or orange, you have to get rid of the outer covering.
 The peel is the protective removable covering.

 Some fruits are considered to have no outer cover.
 It means you can enjoy them without having to peel them.
 It all depends on the thickness and taste of the fruit peel.

 Fruits with no outer cover do not have the exocarp, which is the outer layer.
 Their endocarp, the juicy layer inside, is surrounded by the mesocarp only.
 The mesocarp is the fleshy middle layer of the fruit.
 It would otherwise be found between the endocarp and the exocarp.

 The mesocarp makes up most of the edible part of fruits without the outer cover.
 The peel of such fruits is pleasant and edible such as in apples, plums, and pears.

 The seed-bearing ovary of an apple is surrounded by a thick and fleshy hypanthium.
 A hypanthium is a tubular enlargement of the receptacle of a flower.
 It loosely surrounds the gynoecium (the female part of a flower) or is joined to it.